-E-mini futures contracts is a cheaper way to trade futures.
+E-mini futures contracts are a cheaper way to trade futures.
 You’re not paying as much.
 For investors who want to increase their exposure to future contracts, this article is for you.
-When future contracts were first released, they were mostly accessible to institutional investors.
-They were too expensive for everyday investors.
-In 1997, members of the Chicago Mercantile Exchange (CME) realized that a significant percentage of investors were missing out on the action.
+When future contracts were first released, they were most accessible to institutional investors.
+However, they were too expensive for everyday investors.
+In 1997, members of the Chicago Mercantile Exchange (CME) realized that many investors were missing out on the action.
 To remedy this, they released E-mini futures contracts.
 Eventually, the exchange released micro E-mini futures.
 They were even cheaper versions of those future contracts.
 In this article, we will first revisit what futures are.
 Second, we will elaborate on how E-mini futures contracts work and provide a hypothetical example.

 Futures contracts are an agreement between a buyer and a seller to buy and sell a specific security at a predetermined price and date.

 Popular examples are commodities and currencies.
-It is very common to purchase a future for a very large amount of oil, gold or wheat.
+For example, purchasing a future for a large amount of oil, gold, or wheat is common.
 The contract can be sold for a profit or a loss before the agreed-upon date.

 How to Trade Futures?

-When we trade oil futures, it is by default 1000 barrels.
-A minimum of investment knowledge is required and suggested before embarking on this journey.
-We have the necessary tools on our platform to help you with your learning.
+When we trade oil futures, it is, by default, 1000 barrels.
+Therefore, a minimum of investment knowledge is required and suggested before embarking on this journey.
+Our platform has the necessary tools to help you with your learning.

 In the opening paragraph, we established that E-mini futures were too expensive for regular investors.
 Let’s take oil as an example again.
 Trading 1000 oil barrels might cost a bit too much.
 Hence, E-mini futures contracts were created.